-Planning became more openly racialized with post WWII American suburbs like Levittown, NY-: the long represented paradigmatic postwar American suburb.
-The small. detached, single-family houses were equidistant from New York City and the burgeoning defense industrial plants on Long Island.
+Planning became more openly racialized with post WWII American suburbs like Levittown, NY;7 the long represented paradigmatic postwar American suburb.
+The small, detached, single-family houses were equidistant from New York City and the burgeoning defense industrial plants on Long Island.
 But, in the process of changing the American landscape, William Levitt openly barred African Americans from Levittown and his other developments.

-At first.
-Levitt passed the blame to the Federal Housing Administration (FHA), which backed his financing and recommended against "inharmonious racial or nationality groups."
-The agency's underwriting manual at the time warned, "If a neighborhood is to retain stability, it is necessary that properties shall continue to be occupied by the same social and racial classes."^a Arguing that segregation was a common practice and good for business, Levitt stated that "I knew that if I declared for open housing, my worst enemies would be my colleagues in the building industry," Levitt told Newsday in 1977, 30 years after Levittown's founding.
+At first, Levitt passed the blame to the Federal Housing Administration (FHA), which backed his financing and recommended against "inharmonious racial or nationality groups."
+The agency's underwriting manual at the time warned, "If a neighborhood is to retain stability, it is necessary that properties shall continue to be occupied by the same social and racial classes."
+8 Arguing that segregation was a common practice and good for business, Levitt stated that "I knew that if I declared for open housing, my worst enemies would be my colleagues in the building industry," Levitt told Newsday in 1977, 30 years after Levittown's founding.
 "It was a business decision.
 We would have been driven out of business if we were alone."

-Levitt incorporated the FHA position in his deed covenant stating: "The Tenant agrees not to permit the premises to be used or occupied by an person other than members of the Caucasian race but the employment and maintenance of other than Caucasian domestic servants shall be permitted."
-However. in 1948, the U.S. Supreme Court declared such provisions "unenforceable as law and contrary to public policy."
+Levitt incorporated the FHA position in his deed covenant stating; "The Tenant agrees not to permit the premises to be used or occupied by an person other than members of the Caucasian race but the employment and maintenance of other than Caucasian domestic servants shall be permitted."
+However, in 1948, the U.S. Supreme Court declared such provisions "unenforceable as law and contrary to public policy."
 A year later, the FHA announced that beginning the following year, it would not back mortgages linked to segregationist covenants.
 Levitt eliminated the racial covenants, but pledged to practice discrimination nonetheless.

-When Levitt & Sons moved to Pennsylvania and New Jersey, Levitt unsuccessfully sued New Jersey over its newly enacted antidiscrimination law, saying it interfered with his constitutional rights to engage in private enterprise.
-Levitt again incorporated restrictive covenants in his 1963 Belair, Maryland development.
-To a 1966 U.S. House Committee weighing antidiscrimination legislation, Levitt testified that "Any home builder who chooses to operate on an open-occupancy basis, where it is not customary or required by law, runs the grave risk of losing business to his competitor who chooses to discriminate".9
+To a 1966 U.S. House Committee weighing antidiscrimination legislation, Levitt testified that "Any home builder who chooses to operate on an open-occupancy basis, where it is not customary or required by law, runs the grave risk of losing business to his competitor who chooses to discriminate."
+9